Bahrain 1920X1080

 Bahrain

 Bahrain has higher per capita incomes and a stronger business climate rank compared to MENAP neighbours (Middle East, North Africa, Afghanistan and Pakistan).
-Creditworthiness is on a par with regional peers, while growth lags.
-Bahrain’s economy is dependent on energy exports to drive output and incomes; however, Bahrain has been increasingly diversifying its economy to services sectors to reduce vulnerability to global energy shocks.
+Creditworthiness is on a par with regional peers, while growth projections lag the regional average.
+The energy sector remains a strong driver of Bahrain’s economy, but ongoing diversification will support growth in non-energy sectors and help reduce vulnerability to global energy shocks.

 Economic outlook

 Risks to growth are tilted to the downside.
-Bahrain’s external debt is above 200% of GDP and foreign exchange reserves are low, raising debt sustainability risks.
-A steep drop in oil prices could further damage Bahrain’s public and external finances as oil accounts for around 70% of government revenues and 60% of total export receipts.
+Bahrain’s external debt has exceeded 115% of GDP since 2020, and foreign exchange reserves are low, raising debt sustainability risks.
+A steep drop in oil prices could damage Bahrain’s public and external finances as oil accounts for more than 63% of total budget revenues.

 Household incomes have been volatile due to the country’s dependence on oil.
 Income growth should become less volatile as Bahrain increasingly diversifies its economy.
-The IMF expects GDP per capita to increase towards US$32,000 in 2027 from around US$28,500 in 2022.
+The IMF expects GDP per capita to increase towards US$31,100 in 2028 from around US$28,500 in 2023.

 Country risk